sedsparrow/ankhbot-gamble/README.md

 !gamble points 100

-Points being the currency name.
+Points being the currency name of your stream.
 Changes to currency name won't affect the command.
 So long as users type the new currency name.

 ## Motivation